 - Target version set to 3.x

-#6 Updated by Mike Hoskins almost 2 years ago
+#6 Updated by Mike Hoskins about 2 years ago

 Based on the age of the original report, any word on whether this has already been addressed in the latest 2.7.x releases?
 If not, are there currently plans for it to be included in the next 2.7.x release?